Horizons (Epcot): History

-Various props from Horizons have been displayed around Walt Disney World and even in Walt Disney Studios Park at Disneyland Resort Paris.
-A display that features the butler robot animatronic was set up in EPCOT: Creating the World of Tomorrow for Epcot's 25th anniversary.
-At Disney's Hollywood Studios, a few of the props from the underwater city scene are displayed in one of the studio warehouses.
-One of the Desert ships has made its way to Disney's Hollywood Studios, hanging from the ceiling of a restaurant.
-The McCall mural, The Prologue and the Promise, painted on canvas, was removed prior to demolition and is on display in Disney offices (inaccessible to the public and most cast members).
+Various props from Horizons used to be displayed around Walt Disney World and formerly in Walt Disney Studios Park at Disneyland Resort Paris.
+A display that featured the butler robot animatronic was set up in EPCOT: Creating the World of Tomorrow for Epcot's 25th anniversary.
+At Disney's Hollywood Studios, a few props were found in the warehouse of The Studio Tour.
+The mould for the desert hovercraft can be found hanging from the ceiling of a restaurant.
+At Walt Disney Studios Park, the desert hovercraft prop and sub pod were on display on the Backlot Tour.
+However, that attraction has since been replaced and the props are now missing.
+The McCall mural, The Prologue and the Promise, painted on canvas, was removed prior to demolition and its current whereabouts are unknown.
+Some artifacts from the attraction are in private collections.

 Attraction

 Horizons began with a section entitled "Looking Back at Tomorrow," showcasing visions of the future as perceived from the era of Jules Verne and Albert Robida through the 1950s.
 The ride then moved past two immense OMNIMAX screens (groundbreaking technology at the time the ride was built), showing modern technologies and ideas that could be used to build the world of tomorrow.

-Afterward came the main part of the ride: visions of futuristic life in cities, deserts, undersea, and even in space.
-The only Disney attraction at the time with multiple endings, Horizons then allowed riders to select which path they wanted to take back to the FuturePort: from the space station Brava Centauri (depicting space colonization), from the desert farm of Mesa Verde (depicting arid-zone agriculture), or from the Sea Castle research base (depicting ocean colonization).
+Afterward came the main part of the ride: visions of futuristic life in a section entitled "Tomorrow's Windows".
+The grandmother and grandfather live in an apartment in the city of Nova Cite.
+Their daughter supervises irrigation robots at the desert farm of Mesa Verde (depicting arid-zone agriculture).
+She then talks with her boyfriend over video chat, who is a marine biologist at the Sea Castle research base (depicting ocean colonization).
+At the space station Brava Centauri (depicting space colonization), everyone sings "Happy Birthday" to the narrators' grandson through holographic teleconferencing.

-As the final part of the ride, guests in their "omnimover" would push a button to select amongst the three choices and would be presented with a 31-second video sequence.
+The only Disney attraction at the time with multiple endings, Horizons then allowed riders to select which path they wanted to take back to the FuturePort: from Brava Centauri, from Mesa Verde, or from the Sea Castle.
+As the final part of the ride, guests in their "omnimover" would push a button to select among the three choices and would be presented with a 31-second video sequence.
 A film would then be displayed to riders in each individual car.
 The videos showed a simulated flyover of an outdoor scene.
 To create the effect, scale models were built and a camera swept across the futuristic terrain.
 The models were some of the largest ever created at the time.

 The model for the desert sequence, for example, was 32 by 75 ft long.
 The visual effects were filmed in a hangar at the Burbank airport.
 Produced in 1983 by 30 model makers, it took over a year to build and shoot the three segments.
 The exit corridor of the ride originally featured the mural The Prologue and the Promise by renowned space artist Robert T. McCall.